typhoon-php/typed-map/docs/type.md

 # Typhoon Type

-Typhoon Type is an abstraction over the PHP static type system, inspired by two popular analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
+Typhoon Type is an object abstraction over the PHP type system, inspired by two popular static analyzers: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
+It's the main building block of the other Typhoon components.

+Unlike other solutions, Typhoon Type does not expose concrete type classes in its API.
+Instead, it provides only a [`Type`](../src/Type/Type.php) interface and a [`TypeVisitor`](../src/Type/TypeVisitor.php) with destructurization.
+This approach gives several advantages:
+1. Memory efficient enums can be used for all atomic types and aliases of commonly used compound types.
+2. The visitor has only a minimal subset of type methods that must be implemented when describing a type algebra.
+   Complexity of the other types is hidden and can be completely ignored.
+3. Using of downcasting via the `instanceof` operator is automatically discouraged, since all `Type` implementations are `@internal`.

 ## Installation